-Finding a location the seat of government had been a bit of a circus anyway, and the capital city had shifted around a bit through the years.
+Finding a location for the seat of government had been a bit of a circus anyway, and the capital city had shifted around a bit through the years.

 At the end of the Civil War, when West Virginia was created, Wheeling was its largest city and capital, though it was far from the new state's geographic center, which was roughly 100 miles to the south near Sutton, West Virginia.

 So, in 1877, the Legislature determined that a new capital should be considered.